 The svnadmin program is the repository administrator's best friend.
-Besides providing the ability to create Subversion repositories, this program allows you to perform several maintenance operations on those repositories.
+Besides providing the ability to create Subversion repositories, this program allows you to perform several main-tenance operations on those repositories.
 The syntax of svnadmin is similar to that of other Subversion command-line programs:

+'''

-''' $ svnadmin help general usage: svnadmin SUBCOMMAND REPOS_PATH [ARGS & OPTIONS ...]
+$ svnadmin help

+general usage: svnadmin SUBCOMMAND REPOS_PATH [ARGS & OPTIONS ...]

 Type 'svnadmin help <subcommand>' for help on a specific subcommand.

 Type 'svnadmin --version' to see the program version and FS modules.

 Available subcommands:

 crashtest

 create

 deltify

+...

 '''

-We've already mentioned svnadmin's create subcommand (see the section called "Creating the Repository").
-Most of the others we will cover later in this chapter.
+Previously in this chapter (in the section called "Creating the Repository"), we were introduced to the svnadmin create subcommand.
+Most of the other svnadmin subcommands we will cover later in this chapter.
 And you can consult the section called "svnadmin" for a full rundown of subcommands and what each of them offers.